ilkkamtk/mpjkk/Week2/bootstrap.md

 ## Task
 Make a new Angular project.
-Use Bootsrap to make a layout similar to [this](https://cdn.tutsplus.com/net/uploads/legacy/397_yourFirstdesign/images/2.jpg)
+Use Bootsrap to make a layout similar to [this](https://cdn.tutsplus.com/net/uploads/legacy/397_yourFirstdesign/images/2.jpg).
+Change the Bootstrap default colors of navbars, buttons, backgrounds etc...